 Moria refugee camp

-During 2019 more than 70 thousand people risked their lives to cross the mediterranean sea to seek asylum in the greek islands, just to find themselves stranded for long periods in refugee camps with very poor conditions and limited access to basic services.
+During 2019 more than 70 thousand people risked their lives when crossing the Mediterranean sea to seek asylum in Europe, just to find themselves stranded for long periods of time in refugee camps on the Greek islands with very poor living conditions and limited access to basic services.

 This situation was no different in 2017 when the Energy Club at TU Delft was looking for ways to help in this crisis by using the knowledge developed at the university and came up with the idea of Energy for Refugees (EfR).
 EfR was then born to help refugees by providing affordable, reliable, and sustainable energy (UN Sustainable Development Goal 7).